-Apple's Buying Power And The Woman Who Named It
+Apple's Scary Buying Power And The Woman Who Named It

 It's easy to understand monopsony power in action in the labor market.
 Companies buy labor from workers, and when they have this power, they're able to lower the wages they pay.
 Workers may have to settle because they don't have alternatives.
 There's a camp of economists and legal scholars who argue that rising monopsony power of companies is the reason why wage growth has been, at least up until recently, disappointing.

 And, as the Supreme Court has just acknowledged, Apple might be profiting from its monopsony power in the app market.
-In this argument, the company is effectively the sole buyer of Apple-compatible apps and services, which is why it's able to then sell them in its App Store with a 30 percent markup.
+In this argument, the company is effectively the sole buyer of Apple-compatible apps and services, which is why it's able to then sell them in its App Store with a 30 percent margin.
 There is no alternative if you're an app developer who wants to sell to iPhone and iPad users.

 As for Joan Robinson, her book was a smashing success, and it would help her become a professor at Cambridge.
 There she became a prolific author and a close confidant to John Maynard Keynes.
 She is now considered by many to be one of the great economic theorists of the 20th century.
 Among her most unforgettable legacies: the strange word "monopsony."